thunderbolt181/SchoolManagementSystem/Readme.md

 4. Activate virtual environment by command `<environmane_name>\Script\activate`
     > Command in step 4 is only for windows.
 Linux and macOS have different commands.

-    > Steps 3 and 4 are not compulsory by recommended.
+    > Steps 3 and 4 are not compulsory but recommended.
 And virtual Environment can be of your choice.
 5. Install required modules by running command `python -m pip install -r requirements.txt`.
 6. Install PostgreSQL and set up database
     >PostreSQL is must because some of the fields are not supported in sqlite3